-Productivity - it is mission critical for an industry that creates, Course Content consumes or manages design information.
-A new stand in CAD productivity began with AutoCAD 2004 softw release and has been growing exponentially.
-AutoCA new features, the ribbon menu and more user frie designed applications make this software easy to today but many students still feel the need for assistanc navigating the program.
+Productivity - it is mission critical for an industry that creates, consumes or manages design information.
+A new standard in CAD productivity began with AutoCAD 2004 software release and has been growing exponentially.
+AutoCAD's new features, the ribbon menu and more user friendly designed applications make this software easy to use today but many students still feel the need for assistance in navigating the program.

-This course is designed to provide the attendee the fundamentals associated with AutoCAD 2012.
-A completing this course, the participants will have a be understanding of the areas that this software can positi impact in their operations and efficiency.
+This course is designed to provide the attendee with the fundamentals associated with AutoCAD 2012.
+After completing this course, the participants will have a better understanding of the areas that this software can positively impact in their operations and efficiency.